solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

                 - The environment for the `azd up` command ensures configuration files, environment variables, and resources are provisioned and deployed correctly.
               - **Select an Azure Subscription to use**: Select the Azure subscription you are using for this workshop using the up and down arrow keys.
               - **Select an Azure location to use**: Select the Azure region into which resources should be deployed using the up and down arrow keys.
-                - Refer to [Region Availability](#region-availability) guidance and pick the option with desired models and quota available.
               - **Enter a value for the `postgresqlAdminPassword`**: Enter the password you want to use for the admin account on your Azure Database for PostgreSQL flexible server.
                 - Ensure you copy the password in a secure location so you can use it later to access the database.
               - **Enter a value for the `resourceGroupName`**: Enter `rg-postgresql-accelerator`, or a similar name.